-How Fats and Used Cooking Oils are Renewable Resources
+How Fats and Used Cooking Oils are Low Carbon Renewable Resources

 Our company is answering the world's need for sustainable, low carbon fuels.

-Our Diamond Green Diesel plant, a joint venture between Darling Ingredients and Valero Energy Corp., will double its capacity to 275 million gallons of renewable diesel per year by summer 2018.
+Our Diamond Green Diesel plant, a joint venture between Darling Ingredients and Valero Energy Corp., will double its annual capacity to 275 million gallons of renewable diesel by the end of summer 2018.
 We've also announced that we are investigating an additional expansion to again double production to 600 million gallons by 2021.
 WATCH Randall Stuewe, Darling Ingredients' CEO, give an update at our DGD facility located outside New Orleans, Louisiana.

 Domestic biofuel production provides US jobs and reduces fuel imports